*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 But it’s also got a sleek design that makes it look like you’re not just hauling around kids and groceries all day.
 Plus, with the available rear-view camera, you’ll never hit another minivan in the parking lot again.
 Score!

 But let’s talk about the real selling point of this thing: the fuel efficiency.
 Oh yeah, you’re gonna save so much money on gas, you’ll be able to afford that fancy stroller you’ve been eyeing.

 And the best part?
 You can tell all your friends you’re “going green” while you’re hauling around your little ones in a gas-guzzling machine.
 It’s like having your cake and eating it too.

-The Ford Connect Wagon has everything you could want in a car: Bluetooth, navigation, a rearview camera, and even lane departure warning.
+The Ford Connect Wagon is a van with seating for up to seven and has everything you could want in a car: Bluetooth, Ford Connect navigation, a rearview camera, and even lane departure warning.
 But honestly, who needs all that fancy stuff when you’ve got a built-in cup holder for your morning coffee?
 That’s all you really need in life.

 The Ford Connect Wagon is the perfect vehicle for anyone who wants to look cool and hip while hauling around their kids and groceries.
 It’s got all the features you could want, it’s fuel efficient, and it’s got a built-in cup holder for your morning coffee.

 What more could you ask for?

 Ford Transit Connect Cargo: The Cargo Van You Need

 First of all, let’s talk about the exterior.
 It’s a van, so it’s not exactly a head-turner.
 You’re not going to be winning any beauty contests with this thing, that’s for sure.